meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 >[!NOTE]
 >
->Channel Manager requires a one-to-one connection between a Walmart account and a Commerce store view.
+>Channel Manager requires a one-to-one connection between a Walmart account and a [!DNL Commerce] store view.
 You cannot connect the same store view to multiple Walmart accounts.

 ## Create the sales channel